 “One patient was ready to retire to a new family home.
-She started feeling a little pain in her bones,” recalls Zaki, global head of hematology development, AbbVie.
+She started feeling a little pain in her bones,” recalls Zaki, vice president and global head of oncology clinical development, AbbVie.
 “Her doctor eventually told her she had a blood cancer that may be untreatable, but I tried several options for her.
 We met five years after her diagnosis, and I’ll never forget how she got up and gave me a hug after I explained my work in pharmaceutical research and development.”

 Multiple myeloma is a cancer of the plasma cells, which are found in the bone marrow.
 Cells in the bone marrow play an essential role in the immune system.